valjean-framework/valjean/doc/src/devs/testing.rst

 ----------

-:mod:`valjean` uses `pytest`_ as a unit-test framework; some of the unit tests rely on the :mod:`hypothesis` package for property-based testing.
+:mod:`valjean` uses `pytest`_ as a unit-test framework; some of the unit tests rely on the `hypothesis`_ package for property-based testing.
 The tests are defined in the :file:`tests` folder and are automatically discovered by `pytest`_.